 - Parenting and budgeting programs

-Our faith in God’s transformative power provides hope, healing, and restoration and is the anchor for our program and care.
+We believe that transforming lives provides hope, healing, and restoration, with our faith being the anchor for our program and care.

 Our programming is holistic, approaching addiction from a bio-psycho-social-spiritual model.
 Residents take responsibility for their own recovery process to develop lifestyle change.
 Each aspect of the program develops self-awareness to impact clients’ thoughts, behaviours, and eventually, their future.